rikosintie/Discovery/README.md

 ## The Process

+There are two types of scripts in the project:

+- Discovery - These are switches that use netmiko to connect to a switch and pull down data.
+- Helper - These are scripts that take JSON data that was collected with the discovery script and convert it into human readable format.

-The [procurve-Config-pull](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) script uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.
+The [procurve-Config-pull.py](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) python script uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.

-Once the data has been collected, there are helper scripts that create:

-- port maps
-- CDP neighbor tables
-- LLDP neighbor tables
-- OSPF neighbor tables

-The Procurve firmware allows you to include the "structured" keyword after the "show running" command.
-This groups the output in an easier to read format.
-A [show run structured](https://github.com/rikosintie/Discovery/blob/main/Running/Procurve-2920-24-running-config.txt) file is created in the "Running" directory.

-There is also a text file of ***show commands*** sent.
+### show commands

+The show commands are saved to a file named [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).
 This file can be edited to send any show commands you need.

-The filename is [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).
+The format is:

+`show command` with each command on a separate line.

+The show commands are saved to the CR-data directory using the format [hostname]-CR-data.txt.
+For example, if the hostname is "Procurve-2920-24" the filename is Procurve-2920-24-CR-data.txt.

 On the Procurve switches you can customize the output of show vlans.
 This HPE Techpub article shows how to do it: